staxrip/staxrip/README.md

 ### Scripting Examples

-The following script checks if the MediaInfo property 'ScanType' returns 'Interlaced' and if so sets an deinterlace filter.
+Sets a deinterlace filter if the MediaInfo property 'ScanType' returns 'Interlaced':

 ```
 # active project